MC1058260 – (Updated) Microsoft 365 Copilot: Admin controls and user file uploads for agent knowledge sources (archived)

 User File Uploads

-Users may upload files without understanding the sensitivity labels, leading to potential data leaks if sensitive information is shared inadvertently.
+Users may upload files without understanding the sensitivity labels, leading to potential data leaks or compliance issues.

 - roles: End Users, Data Protection Officers